 I made this mistake early on when I had my eldest.
-The minute I got him out of my arms and down for a nap, I’d scramble around the house, trying to do all the things I couldn’t because he was awake.
+The minute I got him out of my arms and down for a nap, I’d scramble around the house, trying to do all the things I couldn’t when he was awake.

-And up to a point, this may be your only chance to do so.
-Those pump parts need to get washed and the dishes loaded, but cramming chores into those brief pockets of time neglects your own self-care.
+And up to a point, this may be your only chance to do so—those pump parts need to get washed and the dishes loaded.
+But cramming chores into those brief pockets of time neglects your own self-care.